Icelk/kvarn.org/public/pipeline.md

 - [Server cache](https://doc.kvarn.org/kvarn/comprash/enum.ServerCachePreference.html),
   `None`, `QueryMatters` (requested path has to match query) or `Full` (query of path is ignored, to prevent DDOS attacks circumventing the *fast* cache)

-After the response is created by Layer 5, Present extensions are run here.
+After the response is created by [layer 5](#layer-5--pathing), Present extensions are run here.

 Then, each time the response is sent, Package extensions are run.